rutkai/Mjolnir-Authentication-Server/readme.md

 ### Minecraft clients and servers

 You have to create a redirection from the original auth server to your server.
-You can do this by adding your server to the hosts file:
+You can do this by adding a new line to the hosts file on your machine:

 Windows: C:\Windows\System32\drivers\etc\hosts
 Linux: /etc/hosts

     your.server.com	authserver.mojang.com

 Then, you have to trust the server's certificate.
-It is a fake one so this this step is necessary.
+It is a fake one so this step is necessary.

 First, generate the `jssecacerts` file from the server's private key: